awsdocs/amazon-athena-user-guide/doc_source/avro.md

 After you obtain the schema, use a `CREATE TABLE` statement to create an Athena table based on underlying Avro data stored in Amazon S3\.
 In `ROW FORMAT`, you must specify the Avro SerDe as follows: `ROW FORMAT SERDE 'org.apache.hadoop.hive.serde2.avro.AvroSerDe'`\.
 As demonstrated in the following example, you must specify the schema using the `WITH SERDEPROPERTIES` clause in addition to specifying the column names and corresponding data types for the table\.

 **Note**
-You can query data in regions other than the region where you run Athena\.
-Standard inter\-region data transfer rates for Amazon S3 apply in addition to standard Athena charges\.
-To reduce data transfer charges, replace *myregion* in `s3://athena-examples-myregion/path/to/data/` with the region identifier where you run Athena, for example, `s3://athena-examples-us-west-1/path/to/data/`\.
+Replace *myregion* in `s3://athena-examples-myregion/path/to/data/` with the region identifier where you run Athena, for example, `s3://athena-examples-us-west-1/path/to/data/`\.

 ```
 CREATE EXTERNAL TABLE flights_avro_example (